wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/batch/batch-powershell-cmdlets-get-started.md

 <properties
-   pageTitle="Get started with Azure Batch PowerShell cmdlets | Windows Azure" description="Get a quick introduction to the Azure PowerShell cmdlets you can use to manage the Azure Batch service" services="batch" documentationCenter=""
+   pageTitle="Get started with Azure Batch PowerShell | Windows Azure" description="Get a quick introduction to the Azure PowerShell cmdlets you can use to manage the Azure Batch service" services="batch" documentationCenter=""